Have you ever thought of which items to keep when decluttering?

 - Smart tv

-- Decluttering and downsizing is not all about getting rid of stuff (develop a simple living mindset)
+- Decluttering and downsizing are not all about getting rid of stuff (developing a simple living mindset)

 - Declutter each space one room at a time